lgatto/Pbase/README.md

 ## Getting started

 Currently, the best way to get started is `?Proteins`.
+More documentation is on its way.

 ## Development

 `Pbase` is under heavy development and is likely to considerably change in the near future.
-Suggestion and bug reports are welcome and can be file as
+Suggestion and bug reports are welcome and can be filed as
 [github issues](https://github.com/ComputationalProteomicsUnit/pbase/issues).
 If you would like to contribute, please directly send pull requests.
 For major contributions, we suggest to first get in touch with the package maintainers.

 ## Infrastructure